This article is an excerpt from our eBook, Building a Digital Literacy Program that Nurtures Future-Ready Students.

 This process for mapping digital literacy curriculum ensures learning begins with foundational technology skills that compound, grow, and connect as students’ skills develop.

 There are a multitude of standards that support digital literacy curriculum, including Common Core, ISTE, and CSTA.

 Common Core: Common Core Standards – and its state-specific variants – are grade and subject area standards covering ELA, math, and literacy for history, social studies, science, and other technical subjects.

-	ISTE: The ISTE Standards for Students provide the framework for developing higher-order digital literacy skills.
-They are broad digital literacy skills applied throughout the course of student learning.
+ISTE: The ISTE Standards for Students provide the framework for developing higher-order digital skills.
+They are broad digital skills applied throughout the course of student learning.

 CSTA: The CSTA Computer Science Standards focus on computer science and related technology skills that are integral for career readiness in the 21st century.

 Beyond these, there are other standards for content areas like social studies and science as well as library standards and STEM-centric frameworks to guide scope and sequence planning.
 By examining and curating standards, educators can better tailor the digital literacy curriculum to fit the implementation model.
 After identifying the relevant sets of standards, the scope and sequence can be further delineated.